Thursday, April 18TRUSTED FEARLESS INTERNATIONAL & NATIONAL NEWS PORTAL

 Cooling off period for retired cricketers would be uncomfortable and unfair: Robin Uthappa | Cricket News – Times of India

-NEW DELHI: Former Indian cricketer Robin Uthappa believes that implementing a cooling-off period for retired Indian players aiming to participate in overseas T20 leagues would be both "uncomfortable and unfair."The Board of Control for Cricket in India (BCCI) has been contemplating the idea of introducing a cooling-off period, which would impose a delay before players could join overseas leagues after retiring.
+[ad_1] NEW DELHI: Former Indian cricketer Robin Uthappa believes that implementing a cooling-off period for retired Indian players aiming to participate in overseas T20 leagues would be both "uncomfortable and unfair."The Board of Control for Cricket in India (BCCI) has been contemplating the idea of introducing a cooling-off period, which would impose a delay before players could join overseas leagues after retiring.
 However, an official decision on this matter is yet to be reached.Uthappa, who retired from both international and IPL cricket in the previous year, recently took part in the T10 league in Zimbabwe and also participated in the ILT20 in the UAE.“I think it is human nature to feel uncomfortable about it.
-We do not have any central contract with the BCCI, we are not playing cricket ...
+We do not have any central contract with the BCCI, we are not playing cr...

 Sports